1fish2/BBQTimer/README.md

 * Make the widget prettier: add an icon or image buttons; margins, background, translucent widget background frame.
 * Format the widget's time without fractional seconds?
 Change the display for the common case 0:00?
 * Format the activity's time with fractional seconds in a smaller font?
+* Adapt the widget display to its min resize width or increase the min.
 * Show the date and time in the widget.
 (Only on the lock screen?
 Vertically resizable?)
+* Change the widget display when stopped at 0:00, e.g. just show the date, time, and start button.
 * Add a widget preview image.
 * Figure out minSdkVersion.
 (It goes in "build.gradle".)
 App Widgets were introduced in level 3.
 * Set other AndroidManifest.xml values.
 (Search info?)